kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/grammar-bootcamp-1.md

 3. Use your laptop's spell checker.

-4. Create a list of words that you frequently mispell.
+4. Create a list of words that you frequently misspell.

 5. Test yourself with flashcards.